MaastrichtU-IDS/get-started-with-docker/CONTRIBUTING.md

 cd get-started-with-docker
 ```

-2. Create a new branch from the `master` branch and add your changes to this branch 🕊️
+2. Create a new branch from the `main` branch and add your changes to this branch 🕊️

 ```bash
 git checkout -b my-branch